saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-slurm/README.md

-# Instructions for Slurm
+# Instructions for pre-training llama2 7b using NeMo on Slurm

 # Use exactly 2 x A3 mega VMs per CE only, in asia-northeast1-b zone

 ## ***Objective***
-### *By following this document, you will be able to deploy a A3 plus Slurm cluster to run a llama2 pre-training job using Nvidia NeMo framework*
+### *By following this lab, you will be able to deploy a A3 plus Slurm cluster to run a llama2 pre-training job using Nvidia NeMo framework*

 ## ***Provisioning a cluster***